 William Howell, Ph.D.

-William recently published two books, one with coauthors Saul Jackman and Jon Rogowski entitled The Wartime President: Executive Influence and the Nationalizing Politics of Threat (University of Chicago Press, 2013); and the other, with David Brent, entitled Thinking about the Presidency: The Primacy of Power (Princeton University Press, 2013).
-He also is the co-author (with Jon Pevehouse) of While Dangers Gather: Congressional Checks on Presidential War Powers (Princeton University Press, 2007); author of Power without Persuasion: The Politics of Direct Presidential Action (Princeton University Press, 2003); co-author (with Paul Peterson) of The Education Gap: Vouchers and Urban Schools (Brookings Institution Press, 2002); co-author (with John Coleman and Ken Goldstein) of an introductory American politics textbook series; and editor of additional volumes on the presidency and school boards.
-His research also has appeared in numerous professional journals and edited volumes.
+William is the author, most recently, of Relic: How Our Constitution Undermines Effective Government—and Why We Need a More Powerful Presidency (Basic Books, 2016), which he wrote with Terry Moe.
+William is also the author, with Saul Jackman and Jon Rogowski, of The Wartime President: Executive Influence and the Nationalizing Politics of Threat (University of Chicago Press, 2013); and, with David Brent, of Thinking about the Presidency: The Primacy of Power (Princeton University Press, 2013).
+His other books include: While Dangers Gather: Congressional Checks on Presidential War Powers (Princeton University Press, 2007), with Jon Pevehouse; Power without Persuasion: The Politics of Direct Presidential Action (Princeton University Press, 2003); and The Education Gap: Vouchers and Urban Schools (Brookings Institution Press, 2002), with Paul Peterson.
+William also is a principal author of an introductory American politics textbook series and editor of additional volumes on the presidency and education politics.
+His research has appeared in numerous professional journals and edited volumes.

-Before coming to Chicago Harris, William taught in the government department at Harvard University and the political science department at the University of Wisconsin.
+Before coming to the University of Chicago, William taught in the government department at Harvard University and the political science department at the University of Wisconsin.
 In 2000, he received a PhD in political science from Stanford University.